 Wet weather hints and tips

-With parts of the East Coast of Australia experiencing a long overdue rain event there are some factors to consider when it comes to giving your lawn the best chance of survival during extended periods of heavy rainfall.
+With parts of the East Coast of Australia experiencing an unprecedented wet weather event including extreme cases of flooding.
+There are some factors to consider when it comes to giving your lawn the best chance of survival during extended periods of heavy rainfall.

 Nothing beats mother nature as we are all aware, and in the case of a rain event like that which we have been experiencing, this is where we must relax, be patient and observe how our lawn copes and reacts with the heavy rainfall.